kahnu044/wordpress-docker/WebSite/wp-content/plugins/ultimate-addons-for-gutenberg/readme.txt

 == Changelog ==

+= 2.18.0 - Wednesday, 11th December 2024 =
+* Improvement: Table Of Contents - Added a setting to enable collapsible list items.
+* Improvement: AI Assistant - Updated the AI Assistant to be aware of the saved page content.
+* Fix: Info Box - Resolved an issue wherein the overall alignment is not supported in RTL mode.
+* Fix: Image Gallery - Resolved an issue wherein the "Tiled" layout would not allow 2 or 3 columns.
+* Fix: Taxonomy List - Resolved an issue wherein plural forms would be incorrectly translated.
+* Fix: FSE - Corrected the query parameter in `get_block_templates()` function to properly handle template parts using the `slug__in` argument.
+* Fix: Global - Resolved an issue wherein the custom CSS would get special characters converted to unicode.
+* Fix: Global - Resolved an issue that would sometimes show a PHP warning for the font loader.

+= 2.17.0 - Monday, 25th November 2024 =
+* Feature: Added a free image search to the image media pickers.
+* Improvement: Instagram - Switched the Spectra Pro Instagram account linking to use business accounts.
+* Fix: Global - Resolved an issue wherein re-activating Spectra would always redirect to the Spectra dashboard.
+* Fix: Global - Resolved an issue wherein the editor strings would not be translatable.
+* Fix: Global - Corrected the translation loading timing to ensure translations load at the proper point in time.

 = 2.16.5 - Friday, 15th November 2024 =
 * This update addressed a security bug.
 Props to zer0gh0st (D.Sim) for privately reporting it to our team.
 Please make sure you are using the latest version on your website.